 The discussion in this Quarterly Report on Form 10-Q contains forward-looking statements that have been made pursuant to the provisions of the Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements are based on current expectations, estimates and projections about the software industry and certain assumptions made by the Company's management.
-Words such as "anticipates," "expects," "intends," "plans," "believes," "seeks," "estimates," "could," "would," "may," "on target," "envisions," and variations of such words and similar expressions are intended to identify such forward-looking statements.
-These statements are not guarantees of future performance and are sub ject to certain risks, uncertainties and assumptions that are difficult to predict; therefore, actual results may differ materially from those expressed or forecasted in any such forward-looking statements.
+Such forward-looking statements are based on current expectations, estimates and projections and certain assumptions made by management of Integrated Surgical Systems, Inc. (the "Company").
+Words such as "anticipates," "expects," "intends," "plans," "believes," "seeks," "estimates," "could," "would," "may," "on target," "envisions," and variations of such words and similar expressions are intended to identify such forward-looking statements are not guarantees of future perfor mance and are subject to certain risks, uncertainties and assumptions that are difficult to predict; therefore, actual results may differ materially from those expressed or forecasted in any such forward-looking statements.
 Unless required by law, the Company undertakes no obligation to update publicly any forward-looking statements, whether as a result of new information, future events or otherwise.
 However, readers should carefully review the risk factors set forth in other reports or documents the Company files from time to time with the Securities and Exchange Commission ("SEC"), particularly the Company's Annual Report on Form 10-K, Quarterly Reports on Form 10-Q and any Current Reports on Form 8-K.

-The following discussion should be read in conjunction with the unaudited financial statements and notes thereto in Part I, Item 1 of this Quarterly Report on Form 10-Q and with the audited Financial Statements and Notes thereto, together with Management's Discussion and Analysis of Financial Condition and Results of Operations, which are included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2009 as filed with the SEC.
+The following discussion should be read in conjunction with the unaudited financial statements and notes thereto in Part I, Item 1 of this Quarterly Report on Form 10-Q and with the audited financial statements and Notes thereto, and Management's Discussion and Analysis of Financial Condition and Results of Operations that are included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2009 as filed with the SEC.